Israel's defense minister says Gaza City could be destroyed as Israeli strikes kill 17 Palestinians

 He restated Israel’s cease-fire demands: the release of all hostages and Hamas’ complete disarmament.
 Hamas has said it would release captives in exchange for ending the war, but rejects disarmament without the creation of a Palestinian state.

-Netanyahu on Thursday said he had instructed officials “to begin immediate negotiations” to release hostages and end the war on acceptable terms, Israel’s first public response to the latest ceasefire proposal.
+Netanyahu on Thursday said he had instructed officials “to begin immediate negotiations” to release hostages and end the war on Israel's terms.
+It was not immediately clear if that meant that Israel would return to long-running talks mediated by Egypt and Qatar after Hamas said earlier this week that it accepted a new proposal from the mediators.

 With ground troops already active in strategic areas, the wide-scale operation in Gaza City could start within days.

-Gaza City is Hamas’ military and governing stronghold, atop of what Israel believes is an extensive tunnel network.
-It is also sheltering hundreds of thousands of civilians and still houses some of the strip’s critical infrastructure and health facilities.
+Israel says Gaza City is still a Hamas stronghold, with a network of militant tunnels, after several previous large-scale raids.
+The city is also home to hundreds of thousands of civilians, some who have fled from other areas, and contains some of the strip’s critical infrastructure and health facilities.

-Hamas said earlier this week that it had agreed to a ceasefire proposal from Arab mediators, which if accepted by Israel could forestall the offensive.
-The parties do not negotiate directly and similar announcements have been made in the past that did not lead to ceasefires.

-The proposal outlines a phased deal involving hostage and prisoner exchanges and a pullback of Israeli troops, while talks continue on a longer-term cease-fire.
-Israeli leaders have resisted such terms since abandoning a similar agreement earlier this year amid divisions within Netanyahu’s coalition and strong opposition from his right.
+Israel could also accept the latest ceasefire proposal, which would forestall the offensive.
+It calls for a phased deal involving hostage and prisoner exchanges and a pullback of Israeli troops, while talks continue on a longer-term cease-fire.
+Israeli leaders have resisted such terms since abandoning a similar agreement earlier this year under pressure from Netanyahu's far-right coalition allies.

 Many Israelis fear an assault could doom the roughly 20 hostages who have survived captivity since Hamas-led militants’ Oct.
 7, 2023 attack.
 Aid groups and international leaders warn it would worsen Gaza’s humanitarian crisis.